martis42/depend_on_what_you_use/docs/design_decisions.md

 The aspect implementation is not compatible to old Bazel versions due to:
 - Before 3.3.0 `CcInfo` compilation_context has a structure which is not supported by the aspect
 - Before 4.0.0 the global json module is not available in Starlark

+## Platforms: Why is Python < 3.6 not supported

+As a rule of thumb, we aim to only support Python versions which are not EOL.
+Using a modern Python version enables us to write clean code utilizing modern Python features. <br/>
+Nevertheless, we support Python 3.6 although it is already EOL.
+This version is the default for Ubuntu 18.04, which still a lot of users are still using.
+Thus, we make an exception for Python 3.6.